 From 60 months of employment through 119 months of employment, employees will earn .077 hours of vacation per hour paid, with a yearly maximum of 160 hours.

-From 120 months of employment and beyond, employees will earn .0 hours of vacation per 1hour paid, with a yearly maximum of hours.
+From 120 months of employment and beyond, employees will earn .0847 hours of vacation per hour paid, with a yearly maximum of 176 hours.

 Section 2.
 Vacation earned under this Agreement may be carried over from year to year to a maximum of: